-2NOTE: A statement would be included in the Annex describing the current practice with respect to inclusion on panels of persons from developing countries.
+1NOTE: A statement would be included in the Annex describing the current practice with respect to inclusion on panels of persons from developing countries.

-- 16. The function of panels is to assist the CONTRACTING PARTIES in discharging their responsibilities under Article XXIII:2.
-Accordingly, a panel should make an objective assessment of the matter before it, including an objective assessment of the facts of the case and the applicability of and conformity with the General Agreement and, if so requested by the CONTRACTING PARTIES, make such other findings as will assist the CONTRACTING PARTIES in making the recommendations or in giving the rulings provided for in Article XXIII:2.
-In this connexion, panels should consult regularly with the parties to the dispute and give them adequate opportunity to develop a mutually satisfactory solution. - 17.
 Where the parties have failed to develop a mutually satisfactory solution, the panel should submit its findings in a written form.
 The report of a panel should normally set out the rationale behind any findings and recommendations that it makes.
-Where a bilateral settlement of the matter has been found, the report of the panel may be confined to a brief description of the case and to reporting that a solution has been reached. - 18.
-To encourage development of mutually satisfactory solutions between the parties and with a view to obtaining their comments, each panel should first submit the descriptive part of its report to the parties concerned, and should subsequently submit to the parties to the dispute its conclusions, or an outline thereof, a reasonable period of time before they are circulated to the CONTRACTING PARTIES. - 19.
-If a mutually satisfactory solution is developed by the parties to a dispute before a panel, any contracting party with an interest in the matter has a right to enquire about and be given appropriate information about that solution in so far as it relates to trade matters. - 20.
+Where a bilateral settlement of the matter has been found, the report of the panel may be confined to a brief description of the case and to reporting that a solution has been reached.

+To encourage development of mutually satisfactory solutions between the parties and with a view to obtaining their comments, each panel should first submit the descriptive part of its report to the parties concerned, and should subsequently submit to the parties to the dispute its conclusions, or an outline thereof, a reasonable period of time before they are circulated to the CONTRACTING PARTIES.

+If a mutually satisfactory solution is developed by the parties to a dispute before a panel, any contracting party with an interest in the matter has a right to enquire about and be given appropriate information about that solution in so far as it relates to trade matters.

 The time required by panels will vary with the particular case.
 However, panels should aim to deliver their findings without undue delay, taking into account the obligation of the CONTRACTING PARTIES to ensure prompt settlement.
-In cases of urgency the panel would be called upon to deliver its findings within a period normally of three months from the time the panel was established. - 21.
-Reports of panels and working parties should be given prompt consideration by the CONTRACTING PARTIES.
-The CONTRACTING PARTIES should take appropriate action on reports of panels and working parties within a reasonable period of time.
-If the case is one brought by a less-developed contracting party, such action should be taken in a specially convened meeting, if necessary.
-In such cases, in considering what appropriate action might be taken the CONTRACTING PARTIES shall take into account not only the trade coverage of measures complained of, but also their impact on the economy of less-developed contracting parties concerned.
+In cases of urgency the panel would be called upon to deliver its findings within a period normally of three months from the time the panel was established.

-1NOTE: An explanation is included in the Annex that "in most cases the proceedings of the panels have been completed within a reasonable period of time, extending from three to nine months."
+NOTE: An explanation is included in the Annex that "in most cases the proceedings of the panels have been completed within a reasonable period of time, extending from three to nine months."